libredeb/lightpad/README.md

 Now assign it a shortcut key, such as CTRL+SPACE.

-Note: Some themes don't have the 'application-default-icon'.
-LightPad needs to have this icon, so please download it from the [FlatWoken](https://github.com/alecive/FlatWoken) icon pack and execute the following commands:
+**Note:** Some themes don't have the 'application-default-icon'.
+LightPad needs to have this icon, so please download it from the [elementary_os/icons](https://github.com/elementary/icons/blob/master/apps/128/application-default-icon.svg) pack and execute the following commands:
 ```
 # cp application-default-icon.svg /usr/share/icons/hicolor/scalable/apps/
 # gtk-update-icon-cache /usr/share/icons/hicolor